heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 2_1.
 Get the index of the array by the price and access the hash table
 2_2.
 If the order id to cancel is in the hash table, delete the order from the hash table.
 If not, the order is already filled.

-3. fill the reserved the order and set the price of trading system simulator. (fill and set price)
+3. fill the reserved the order and update the price of trading system simulator. (fill and set price)
 3_1.
 Check the current price of the external exchange which is already received by web-socket and stored in an object.
 3_2.
 Now there are two kinds of prices.
 One is the current price(the very last updated price), and the other is previous price(the second last updated price)
 3_3.
 Fill the orders of prices between the current price and the previous price.
 Get the indexes of the array and fill all the orders in the hash tables.